 Lassen National Forest covers 1.2 million acres across seven North Eastern Counties in California.
 The forest surrounds the Lake Almanor Basin providing a natural playground for hiking, mountain biking, horseback riding, fishing, mushroom picking, gold panning, and Off-road opportunities in the spring, summer, and fall months.

-Lassen Forest offers you plenty of opportunities to get out and be active and adventurous.
-If you need time to just sit back and relax you can do that also.
-Bring a lawn chair or blanket and find a place to relax along the shores of one of the great lakes or streams in the forest.
-Enjoy the fresh air, solitude and quietness of the mountains.
+Lassen Forest offers plenty of opportunities to get out and be active and adventurous.
+Need time to sit back and relax; you can do that, also.
+Bring a lawn chair or blanket and find a place to rest along the shores of one of the great lakes or streams in the forest.
+Enjoy the fresh air, solitude, and quietness of the mountains.

-Much of the Lassen National Forest surrounds Chester and Lake Almanor, making access to the forest is very easy.
-Holiday Market, Sports Nut, True Value Hardware and Ayoob’s offer camping supplies, equipment rentals, and food.
+Much of the Lassen National Forest surrounds Chester and Lake Almanor, making access to the forest very easy.
+Holiday Market, Sports Nut, True Value Hardware, and Ayoob’s offer camping supplies, equipment rentals, and food.
 Lodging is available both in Chester and around Lake Almanor.

 The Almanor District is located on Hwy 36 across the street from Roger’s Airport.
-Lobby hours are limited, staff can be reached by calling 530-258-2141 for additional information.
+The lobby hours are limited; however, staff can be reached by calling 530-258-2141 for additional information.

-Just east of the Hwy 89/44 junction is Subway Caves, actually a lava tube which is ⅓ of a mile in length.
-Bring a flashlight, Subway Caves are a great place on a hot day or after hiking Cinder Cone.
+Just east of the Hwy 89/44 junction is Subway Caves, a lava tube that is ⅓ of a mile long.
+Bring a flashlight, and the Subway Caves make a great place on a hot day or after hiking Cinder Cone.

-Almanor Beach is a great spot for swimming located on the west shore of Lake Almanor.
-The area is protected by buoys to separate swimmers from motor boats and jet skis.
+Almanor Beach is an excellent spot for swimming on Lake Almanor’s west shore.
+The area is protected by buoys to separate swimmers from motorboats and jet skis.

 Almanor Recreation Trail which runs 19 miles along the west shore of Lake Almanor.